shekelyan/sampleiterator/README.md

 # (Sequential) Random Sampling Without Replacement

 The Hidden Shuffle sampling method generates a random set of integers in increasing order for simple random sampling without replacement (where one uses the integers as indexing positions).
-The method is comparably fast as ordinary (unsorted) sampling methods in most standard libraries, but only uses *O(1)* space, *O(n)* time and *O(n)* random numbers to sample a random *n*-subsequence (random subset of size *n* with preserved order).
+The method is comparably fast as ordinary (unsorted) sampling methods in most standard libraries, but only uses *O(1)* space, *O(n)* time and *O(n)* random numbers to sample a random *n*-subsequence (random subset of size *n* with preserved order) from a sequence of size *N* (the size has to be known ahead of time).

 # Implementations